11+ Tips to Improve Your Running Form in 2025 (and Beyond)

 Tip One: Develop a ‘Presidential Posture.’
 Standing straight and tall, make sure your shoulders are in front of your hips to influence natural momentum forward.

 Tip Two: Improve your arm Carriage.
 You’re not a kangaroo!
-Focus on a tidy and supple arm carry, with the propulsion of your swing happening mostly behind your body.”
+Focus on a tidy and supple arm carry, with the propulsion of your swing happening mostly behind your body.” - Coach Elizabeth Inpyn

-10. Coach Holly Martin: Slow Down
+10. Slow Down

 Coach Holly

 Tip One: You can’t expect to make a major transformation at your regular pace, so slow down when “fixing” your form.
 You can always speed things back up once you’re comfortable, but if you need to slow down to find out how and why something works, do it!Tip Two: For me, smaller, quicker steps are the golden ticket to getting up any hill.
-I’ve done a lot of long races with a lot of climbing, and that switch has made all the difference – allowing me to control my breathing while keeping my hips forwards so that my glutes, hamstrings, and core can get me through the hard work without injury.”
+I’ve done a lot of long races with a lot of climbing, and that switch has made all the difference – allowing me to control my breathing while keeping my hips forwards so that my glutes, hamstrings, and core can get me through the hard work without injury.” - Coach Holly Martin

-11. Coach Morgan Hawkins: Use Your Imagination
+11. Use Your Imagination

 Coach Morgan